AtharvT/ECommerceApplication/README.md

-# ECommerceApplication
+This is a low-level design implementation of an e-commerce application.
-This is a low level design implementation of an e-commerce application
+Features

 Users should be able to add new products to sell.
 Users should be able to search for products by their name or category.